7 min read

 How much will my electricity and monthly bills be?

 Alberta’s electricity rates reached an all-time high in 2023.
-Luckily, rates have stabilised and are much lower in 2024.
+Luckily, rates have stabilised and remain more manageable in 2025.

-Edmonton’s average monthly cost for utilities (including gas and electricity) falls somewhere between CA$150 and CA$250, depending on factors such as the season, home size, and energy usage.
-Water, sewer and garbage services add another CA$80 to CA$120 per month.
+Edmonton’s average monthly cost for utilities (including gas and electricity) falls somewhere between CA$170 and CA$270, depending on factors such as the season, home size, and energy usage.
+Water, sewer and garbage services add another CA$90 to CA$130 per month.

 What does it cost to get around in Edmonton?

 This calculation will depend on your mode of transportation.
-The Arc pay-as-you-go transit pass has a monthly fare cap of CA$100.
+The Arc pay-as-you-go transit pass has a monthly fare cap of CA$36 for seniors and CA$102 for adults.
 Gas is more affordable in Alberta than other Canadian provinces/territories, and vehicle owners spend about CA$80 per month on gas.
 Of course, this amount varies depending on what kind of car you drive and how often you use your car.

 Edmonton is full of bike-friendly neighbourhoods, and many locals have embraced the cyclist lifestyle, weather permitting.
 Downtown has dedicated cycling lanes, as do many of the surrounding neighbourhoods.
 The Edmonton River Valley has over 160 km of multi-use paths for cyclists and e-bike riders to use freely.